0xastro/Cognitive-Radio-Network/README.md

 ![alt tag](https://github.com/astro7x/Cognitive-Radio-Network/blob/master/ann.png?raw=true)

 # TODO:
-1. Design our model (MLP-Multi Layer Percetron) which add the cognition feature to the Secondry users.
+1. Design The reciever for both PU and SU to measure and evaluate the performance
+2. Add the Neural Net Model source code.
-2. Generate the Data set which include the main features of the Observed RF   channels[Channel_0,Channel_1,Channel_2,Channel_3,Channel_4,Channel_5].
-The Meters/features will be [RSSI, EVM, PSD, NOISE FLOOR, BER, PER]
+3. Add the Data set which include the main features of the Observed RF channels[Channel_1,Channel_2,Channel_3]. based on the feature vector [CH1Power,CH2Power,CH3Power,NoiseFloor]
-3. Train our Model to to adjust the proper weights.
-4. Updating the MAKE FILE
-5. Integrate the System where 5 nodes are involved: [Controller, 2 primary users, 2 secondry users, Spectrum analyzer]
+4. Add A new cognitive engine for channel estimation where I have to generate new data to include the following Meters/features [RSSI, EVM, PSD, NOISE FLOOR, BER, PER]

 | Hardware        | Software And Tools                      | LAB                             |
 | --------------- |:---------------------------------------:|:-------------------------------:|